Two new fast-spreading subvariants of Omicron are causing fresh surges of Covid around the world.

 Why do variants occur?

-Viruses make carbon copies of themselves to reproduce but they aren't perfect at it.
-Errors can creep in that change the genetic blueprint, resulting in a new version of the virus - in other words, a variant.
+Viruses make carbon copies of themselves to reproduce, but they aren't perfect at it.
+Errors creep in that change the genetic blueprint, resulting in a new version of the virus.

 If this gives the virus a survival advantage, the new version will thrive.